ravenesque1/Couchy/README.md

 3. Use the updates.
 I currently use `carthage update --platform iOS` as the update command, but this would change if you have multiple platforms (like WatchOS or tvOS).
 Furthermore, this is a very slow update command, which I'm still looking to optimize.

+**Final Note**: This _is_ just a work in progress.
+The script is likely to work fine, but always be careful running shell scripts.
+Also, I'm still working out kinds, so as mentioned, carthage updates are very slow.
+And because FRAMEWORKS are being copied over, git pushes can be slow too.

 Enjoy!